ArduPilot/ardupilot_wiki/common/source/docs/common-loading-firmware-onto-chibios-only-boards.rst

   - select click on the link for your vehicle type (i.e. `Plane <https://firmware.ardupilot.org/Plane/>`__, `Copter <https://firmware.ardupilot.org/Copter/>`__, `Rover <https://firmware.ardupilot.org/Rover/>`__, `Sub <https://firmware.ardupilot.org/Sub/>`__ or `Antenna Tracker <https://firmware.ardupilot.org/AntennaTracker/>`__)
   - select "beta" or "stable"
   - look for the directory with the name that most closely matches the autopilot
-  - download the "arduXXX_with_bl.hex" file
+  - download the "arduXXX_with_bl.hex" file by right clicking and using the "save link as.." menu item.
+Remember where you saved it!

 Upload ArduPilot to the board
 -----------------------------